 How was this project able to come together so quickly?

-This is a testament to the value of the Research Institute, and the relationships built among a strong health services research group including PolicyLab, the Center for Pediatric Clinical Effectiveness, the Biostatistics and Data Management Core, the Department of Biomedical and Health Informatics, etc. There’s already a collaborative aspect here.
+This is a testament to the value of the Research Institute, and the relationships built among a strong health services research group including PolicyLab, Clinical Futures, the Biostatistics and Data Management Core, the Department of Biomedical and Health Informatics, etc. There’s already a collaborative aspect here.
 We have the ability to bring those people together for specific issues, in this case, the COVID-19 pandemic.
 It may be lateral to what they do in their primary research, but collectively, we build something bigger than the individual parts.
 That’s what happened last March.
 It was out of a sense of purpose and professional friendships that this all came together.
 People were pretty motivated around the same cause, which was to help people navigate through the pandemic with actionable data.

 What are some of the major research lessons learned as a result of this project?

 Number one is that there was a proclivity to think about the transmissibility of this virus just from the perspective of the strain or the virus and the viral properties.
 I think an important lesson was that the transmissibility day to day, or what we call the instantaneous reproduction number, is really influenced by a lot of factors.

 It certainly came up this spring when everyone was blaming the variant strains over the winter and early spring for the increased transmission we saw throughout the country.
 Our data would lead us to believe that may have been a component, but the larger component was that people were returning to normal lives.
 They were distancing less.
 People were fatigued.
 So, there are environmental and behavioral factors that can influence the transmissibility of the virus much greater than simply the virus’ innate properties.
 That was an important cornerstone of our model.